2025 conclave: Day two

 Parolin, as the most senior cardinal in the conclave, asked Prevost if he accepted his election as Supreme Pontiff, and by what papal name he would be known.
 Having quietly accepted his election, Prevost announced to the cardinals his chosen papal name Leo, chosen at least in part to honor Pope Leo XIII.
 Following the pope's acceptance of his election, the cardinals applauded, and he embraced them.
 He then exited the Sistine Chapel to the Room of Tears to be robed in the garments prepared there for the new pope.

 After the fourth round of voting, white smoke appeared at 6:07 p.m., followed by the ringing of the bells of St. Peter's Basilica, confirming and signifying the election of a new pope.
 Soon afterwards, the Swiss Guard and members of the Italian Armed Forces, along with the bands of the Gendarmerie Corps of Vatican City State and the Carabinieri, paraded through St. Peter's Square and took up formation beneath the central loggia of St. Peter's Basilica.
 From there, Cardinal Protodeacon Dominique Mamberti announced the election of Prevost and that he had taken the papal name Leo XIV.

-Leo XIV stepped onto the balcony shortly after the official announcement of his election, spoke to the crowd in St. Peter's Square and the world in Italian (while also briefly speaking in Peruvian Spanish to acknowledge the Diocese of Chiclayo, where he previously served as Bishop), expressed gratitude for Francis's legacy, then delivered the Urbi et Orbi blessing.
-He was accompanied by Ravelli, Marco Agostini, and Jean-Jacques Didier Bouable, who led the group as cross-bearer.
-The three were from the Office for the Liturgical Celebrations of the Supreme Pontiff.
+Pope Leo XIV stepped onto the balcony shortly after the official announcement of his election, spoke to the crowd in St. Peter's Square and the world in Italian (while also briefly speaking in Peruvian Spanish to acknowledge the Diocese of Chiclayo, where he previously served as Bishop), expressed gratitude for Francis's legacy, then delivered the Urbi et Orbi blessing.
+He was accompanied by three Papal Masters of Ceremonies, Ravelli, Marco Agostini, and Jean-Jacques Didier Bouable, who led the group as cross-bearer.
+Later, Leo XIV was accompanied at the central loggia by the three senior cardinal electors from each order – Pietro Parolin (senior cardinal bishop), Vinko Puljić (senior cardinal priest), and Dominique Mamberti (senior cardinal deacon).

 Immediately after the appearance of white smoke, 40,000 were present in St. Peter's Square; according to Italian law enforcement, by the time of the habemus papam announcement, there were up to 150,000 in the square.